tannerntannern/plopify/README.md

 ## Getting Started
 Plopify can be installed from [npm](https://npmjs.com/package/plopify).
 You can get up and running with the [quick start guide](https://tannerntannern.github.io/plopify/#/quick-start) available in the docs.

+## Contributing
+Contributions are always welcome!
+Please read the [contribution guidelines](CONTRIBUTING.md) to get started.

 ## Author
 Tanner Nielsen <tannerntannern@gmail.com>